 Sol Duc Hot Springs Resort Campground Overview

 Campers will also have access to The Springs Restaurant.
 The Springs Restaurant is currently only serving take out.
-Ordering hours are 7:30 AM - 10:00 AM for breakfast, 11:00 AM - 2:00 PM for lunch and 5:00 PM - 7:30 PM for dinner.
+Ordering hours are 7:30 AM - 10:00 AM for breakfast and 5:00 PM - 7:30 PM for dinner.

 Sol Duc Campground is now open.